Newtonian calibrator tests during the Virgo O3 data taking: Data set used and raw calibration check

 The NCal lines amplitude is extracted by doing the transfer function between the $h(t)$ channel and a signal describing the effective NCal rotation to be immune to small variations of the rotor rotation.
 For this purpose, a set of sine-waves of unit amplitude is built with the same sampling rate as the $h(t)$ channel.
 Their frequencies are N times the rotor instantaneous frequency (typical value: N=2).
 The NCal $h(t)$ amplitude for the harmonic N of the rotor is then computed by reading, at the harmonic frequency, the transfer function value between the reconstructed $h(t)$ and the corresponding sine wave.
 This transfer function is computed over 20 seconds, meaning that a new value of the NCal $h(t)$ recovered amplitude is available with the same period.
+These 20 seconds have been selected to keep a good signal-to-noise ratio without losing too much signal due to the small variations of the rotation speed.
 The phase is extracted in the same way.
 Given the position of the hole in the rotor as well as the LED/photodiode position, when the two massive sectors are vertical, the phase is zero.

 Once the reconstructed NCal line amplitudes are computed and averaged over some time, they can be compared to the expected values or "injected" signal, computed using the FROMAGE model.
-The result is presented in Figure \ref{fig:rawCheck}, where only statistical errors are shown.
+The result is presented in figure \ref{fig:rawCheck}, where only statistical uncertainties are shown.
 Deviations from the expected values of 1 for the ratio, and 0 for the phase difference are observed and will be addressed later in the paper.
 But more interesting at this stage of the study is to notice the differences between the near and far NCals, that are supposed to be identical, coming from the same production batch.
 Such difference could easily be explained by slight deviations of the NCal position relative to the true mirror location and will be discussed in the following sections.